dynastymasra/SanskertaService/README.md

 ## Application Flag

-Application have `flag` to run, if not use flag application automate use config in file `application.conf`.
+Application have `flag` to run, if not use flag application automatic use config in file `application.conf`.